 IS VENUE INSURANCE REQUIRED?

 We do require our clients to purchase general liability insurance.
-Liability insurance protects you from responsibility from any accidents or injuries during your ceremony or reception.
+Liability insurance protects you from responsibility for any accidents or injuries during your ceremony or reception.
 This extends to alcohol-related incidents.
 You can usually check your own home insurance policy to get rider insurance or special event insurance (or called one-day insurance) that covers injuries and venue damages for around $80-$150.
-You check these sites out. www.progressive.com/special-event-insurance/
+Event Helper is a great resource to obtain this certificate.
+Or there you check these sites out.

 CAN I HIRE MY OWN DJ?